seanlanders92/lab-07-repository/README.md

 Anthony H.
 Corey D.
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Number and name of feature: #1

+Estimate of time needed to complete: 1.5 hours

+Start time: 9:30_

+Finish time: 10:00

+Actual time needed to complete: 30 min.